Axia-Tech/AXIA-wiki/docs/maintain/maintain-sync.md

 The syncing process will take a while depending on your bandwidth, processing power, disk speed and RAM.
 On a \$10 DigitalOcean droplet, the process can complete in some 36 hours.

-Congratulations, you're now syncing with AXIASolar.
+Congratulations, you're now syncing with AXIACoin.
 Keep in mind that the process is identical when using any other Substrate chain.

 ## Running an Archive Node